 - A project in UDEC (GUI) may now be collected into a single file referred to as a bundle file.
 The file contains the project file, all input files (data files, FISH files, etc.), a state record file for all model states (though not the state (UDSAV) files themselves), and any files that were used in the process of creating any of the model states.

-- ability to have multiple licenses on a single USB key
+- The ability to have multiple licenses on a single USB key.

 Import ground motion data (velocity or acceleration) from a UDEC history, UDEC table, or PEER file, and specify data units.